rkaidkro/llm-bencher/README.md

 - Python 3.8+
 - Node.js 16+ (for frontend)
-- Ollama or LM Studio running locally
+- Ollama or LM Studio running on remote servers in your network

 ## 🛠️ Installation